Failure of famous functional inequalities on Finsler manifolds: the influence of $S$-curvature: Introduction

 In the sequel, we investigate the influence of $S$-curvature on analytic properties of Finsler manifolds; more precisely, it turns out that the positivity of $S$-curvature has a strong implication on the reversibility.

 \begin{theorem} Let $(M,F,\m)$ be an $n$-dimensional forward complete noncompact $\FMMM$.
 Assume that

 where $k,h$ are two constants satisfying $h>0$ and $h\geq k\geq 0$.
-Then $\lambda_F(M)=+\infty$. \end{theorem} Obviously, every Funk metric space endowed with the Busemann-Hausdorff measure verifies the assumptions of Theorem \ref{reversibinfite}.
+Then $\lambda_F(M)=+\infty$. \end{theorem} Obviously, every Funk metric space endowed with the Busemann--Hausdorff measure verifies the assumptions of Theorem \ref{reversibinfite}.
 The additional condition $\mathbf{K}\leq 0$ is mild.
 In fact, if the flag curvature is bounded from below by a positive number, then the Bonnet--Myers theorem implies the compactness of the manifold, see \cite[Theorem 7.7.1]{BCS}, in which case the reversibility is finite.
+In addition, the assumptions on both the flag and Ricci curvatures can be removed in the case of projectively flat Finsler manifolds, see Theorem \ref{Spositivenoncom} below.

-We recall that another important notion in Finsler geometry is the \textit{weighted Ricci curvature} $\mathbf{Ric}_N$ for $N\in [n,\infty]$.
-Although $\mathbf{Ric}_N$ is a combination of $\mathbf{Ric}$ and $\mathbf{S}$, we show that one cannot replace the separated conditions from \eqref{ric-s-condition} (or \eqref{second-cond}) by $\mathbf{Ric}_N\geq -K^2$ for any $K\geq 0$.
-In fact, every reversible Minkowski space equipped with the Busemann--Hausdorff measure satisfies $\mathbf{Ric}_N=0$, but neither Theorem \ref{mainThm1} nor Theorem \ref{reversibinfite} holds on such spaces; for further examples, see subsection \ref{Counterexamples}.
-Moreover, it is not appropriate either to assume $\mathbf{Ric}_N\geq K>0,$ since in this case the manifold is compact and consequently, its reversibility is finite.
+Before stating the next result, we recall that another important notion in Finsler geometry is the \textit{weighted Ricci curvature} $\mathbf{Ric}_N$ for $N\in [n,\infty]$, whose lower bound $\mathbf{Ric}_N\geq K$ for some $K\in \mathbb R$ is equivalent to the validity of the CD$(K,N)$ condition in the Finsler setting (see Ohta \cite{Ohtabook,OS,Ohta-pacific}).
+Although $\mathbf{Ric}_N$ incorporates both $\mathbf{Ric}$ and $\mathbf{S}$, it cannot replace the separate conditions in \eqref{ric-s-condition} or \eqref{second-cond}.
+Indeed, any reversible Minkowski space with the Busemann--Hausdorff measure satisfies $\mathbf{Ric}_N=0$; however, on such a space, neither Theorem \ref{mainThm1} nor Theorem \ref{reversibinfite} holds (see Subsection \ref{Counterexamples}).
+Furthermore, assuming $\mathbf{Ric}_N\geq K>0$ is also unsuitable, as this implies the manifold is compact and hence has finite reversibility.

+The $S$-curvature also governs the topology of projectively flat Finsler manifolds.
+A Finsler metric $F$ on a domain $\Omega\subset \mathbb{R}^n$ is {\it projectively flat} if the images of geodesics are straight lines.
+The characterization of such metrics on domains in $\mathbb{R}^n$ constitutes the regular case of Hilbert's fourth problem.
+Although Beltrami's theorem ensures that every projectively flat Riemannian metric is of constant sectional curvature and vice versa, this is not true for non-Riemannian Finsler metrics, cf. \cite{ChengLi, Li, Sh1}; this fact motivates the study of such Finsler manifolds.
+The following theorem reveals that a positive lower bound of $S$-curvature influences not only the boundedness and completeness of the domain but also the reversibility of a projectively flat Finsler manifold. \begin{theorem} Let $(\Omega,F,\mathscr{L}^n)$ be an $n$-dimensional forward complete projectively flat Finsler manifold endowed with the Lebesgue measure.
+Assume that $\mathbf{S} \geq (n-1)h $ for some constant $h>0$.
+Then the following statements hold$:$ \begin{enumerate}[\rm (i)] \item $\Omega$ is a bounded domain in $\mathbb{R}^n;$